 ACKNOWLEDGEMENT.
-THE LICENSEE AND AUTHORIZED USERS ACKNOWLEDGES THAT THEY HAVE READ THIS LICENSE, UNDERSTAND IT, AND AGREE TO BE BOUND BY ITS TERMS AND CONDITIONS.
+LICENSEE AND AUTHORIZED USERS ACKNOWLEDGES THAT THEY HAVE READ THIS LICENSE, UNDERSTAND IT, AND AGREE TO BE BOUND BY ITS TERMS/CONDITIONS.

-COPYRIGHT 2017, 2013, 2010, 2008, 2005, 2000, 1999, 1995, 1990 by Becky Dorner & Associates, Inc., all rights reserved.
+COPYRIGHT 2021, 2019, 2017, 2013, 2010, 2008, 2005, 2000, 1999, 1995, 1990 by Becky Dorner & Associates, Inc., all rights reserved.
 With the exceptions indicated in this agreement, no part of the Licensed Materials may be distributed, copied, modified, or revised without the prior written consent of the Becky Dorner & Associates, Inc. for commercial use or financial gain.
-If the Licensee wishes to purchase a License for additional material reproduction or distribution, contact Becky Dorner & Associates, Inc. at 1-800-342-0285.
+If the Licensee wishes to purchase a License for additional material reproduction or distribution, contact Becky Dorner & Associates, Inc. at info@beckydorner.com.